Majoring in computer science can be an excellent opportunity to strengthen valuable skills while leading to several in-demand career possibilities.

 Majoring in computer science may be a good choice for you if you’re interested in the subject matter and have some ability to do the work.
 Programs do not necessarily expect you to know a programming language when you enroll, but getting a head start can be beneficial.

-If you do not have an aptitude for or interest in advanced math or programming languages, then computer science may not be the best choice for you.
-However, if you’re interested in working in computer science to some extent, say as a data scientist, then a comparable major, like mathematics or statistics, may be a suitable alternative.
+If you do not have an aptitude for or interest in advanced math or programming languages, a major other than computer science may be a better choice for you.
+However, if you’re interested in working in computer science to some extent, say as a data scientist, then a comparable major like mathematics or statistics may be a suitable alternative.
 It’s worth noting that many data scientists understand how to work with SQL, a programming language.

+Pursuing a computer science major offers the chance to gain in-demand skills, explore diverse career paths, and specialize in artificial intelligence or data science.
 Browse new computer science courses on Coursera and take the time to figure out whether this subject is the best major for you.
-If you’re interested in learning online, check out the Bachelor of Science in Computer Science from the University of London, where you can specialize in areas like game design, machine learning, or user experience.
+If you’re interested in learning online, check out the Bachelor of Science in Computer Science from the University of London, where you can specialize in game design, machine learning, or user experience.

 Editorial Team